Nanak Wara

 Nanak Wara (نانک واڑہ), originally laid out as the Jail Quarter, is a neighbourhood in central Karachi, Pakistan.
-The neighbourhood is part of the wider Saddar Town borough, and is located north of MA Jinnah Road.
+The neighbourhood is part of the wider Saddar Town borough, and is located north of M.A.
+Jinnah Road.
 It is situated between Jodia Bazaar and Mithadar on the east, and Gazdarabad on the west.
 To the south is the Serai Quarter and Aram Bagh.